Kobi Simmons: College career

 Simmons played one season of college basketball for Arizona.
 On November 11, 2016, Simmons scored 18 points, tying the most points in an NCAA debut for an Arizona player in a decade, leading the Wildcats to victory in a 65–63 win against No. 12 ranked Michigan State in the Armed Forces Classic.
 On January 21, 2017, Simmons recorded 20 points, 6 rebounds, and 5 assists in a 96–85 win against No. 3 ranked UCLA.
 As the No. 2 seed in the Pac-12 Conference men's basketball tournament, Arizona defeated Colorado in the quarter-finals and UCLA in the semi-finals.
 On March 11, 2017, Simmons and Arizona defeated Oregon 83–80 to win the Pac-12 Conference Championship.
 The Wildcats entered the NCAA tournament as the No. 2 Seed in the West Region, where Arizona defeated North Dakota in the first round and St. Mary's in the second round before losing to Xavier in the Sweet Sixteen.
 Simmons appeared in 37 games (19 starts) as a freshman and averaged 8.7 points, 1.6 rebounds and 2.0 assists in 23.5 minutes per game.

 On April 5, 2017, Simmons declared for the NBA draft, forgoing his final three years of college eligibility.

 Professional career

 Memphis Grizzlies (2017–2018)

-Simmons and split playing time between the Grizzlies and their new G League affiliate, the Memphis Hustle.
+Simmons split playing time between the Grizzlies and their new G League affiliate, the Memphis Hustle.
 His NBA debut with the Grizzlies came on November 29, 2017, in a 95–104 loss to the San Antonio Spurs.
 He played a total of 32 games (12 starts) for the Grizzlies, averaging 6.1 points, 2.1 assists and 1.6 rebounds per contest.
 He converted all 25 of his 25 free throws during his NBA stint.
 Simmons was waived by the Grizzlies on August 28, 2018.
 In G League play, Simmons averaged 15.1 points, 3.9 assists and 2.7 rebounds in 26 outings for the Memphis Hustle.